Weight Loss Meals for strength weight training and fitness exercise programs.

 What combination did our hunter-gatherer ancestors consume?
 Nobody knows.
 Furthermore, especially with respect to fats, it varied in different locations.
 Under reasonable assumptions, it was probably about 19 to 35 percent of calories from proteins, 28 to 58 percent from fats, and 22 to 40 percent from unprocessed carbohydrates.

 These ratios are averages.
-It is not only not important to stick to them exactly each day, it's also usually better for fat loss to average them.
+It is not only important to stick to them exactly each day, but it's also usually better for fat loss to average them.

-While keeping the total calories about the same, for example, you might use different ratios on different days that just average out on your noncheat days.
+While keeping the total calories about the same, for example, you might use different ratios on different days that just average out on non-cheat days.

-Some bodybuilders have found that staggering macronutrient percentages in this way is very effective for fat loss.
+Some bodybuilders have found that staggering macronutrient percentages are very effective for fat loss.
 It's a bother to do this, but it might be very effective for you.
 Why not try it for a month?

 Similarly, why not try staggering carb intake?
-Minimize carb intake after noon.
+Minimize carb intake after midday.

 Similarly, try alternating low, medium, and high carb days.
 For example, keep carb intake low four days of the week, medium for two days, and high on your cheat day.
 Of course, the reference here is to your macronutrient percentages, so 'high' here just means 'high for you.'